CFGpp-diffusion/CFGpp/README.md

 ## Setup

 First, create your environment.
-We recommand to use the following comments.
+We recommend using the following comments.

 ```
 git clone https://github.com/CFGpp-diffusion/CFGpp.git